StoryBrand Framework: Helping Your Audience Feel Seen

 The 7 Steps of the Framework

-The StoryBrand Framework is built around the seven core elements that shape of every compelling story.
+The StoryBrand Framework is built around the seven core elements that shape every compelling story.
 When you apply them to your brand, your messaging stops sounding like marketing and starts feeling like narrative.

 Here are the steps: